bugcrowd/test-summary-buildkite-plugin/README.md

 * `style:` Set the annotation style.
 Defaults to `error`.
 * `fail_on_error:` Whether the command should return non-zero exit status on failure.
 Defaults to `false` so failing to annotate a build does not cause the entire pipeline to fail.

+## Truncation

+Buildkite has a maximum annotation size of 50 kilobytes.
+If there are too many failures to fit within this limit, the plugin will truncate the failures for each input.

 ## Developing